winksaville/rust-binance-cli/README.md

 `test = true` and then when you're ready to do trades, automatic or manual, pass the `--no-test` flag.

-As mentioned above the program is uses a configuration file.
+As mentioned above the program uses a configuration file.
 There are comments, lines with "#" in them, that provide additional information about each field.
 Refer to that file for up-to-date information.